Krieger's finite generator theorem for actions of countable groups I: Introduction

-This theorem supersedes previous work of the author in \cite{S12} which, under the assumption $\rh_G(X, \mu) < \infty$, constructed a finite generating partition without any control over its cardinality or distribution.
-The major difficulty which the present work overcomes is that all prior proofs of Krieger's theorem relied critically upon the classical Rokhlin lemma and Shannon--McMillan--Breiman theorem, and these tools do not exist for actions of general countable groups.
+This theorem greatly supersedes previous work of the author in \cite{S12} which, under the assumption $\rh_G(X, \mu) < \infty$, constructed a finite generating partition without any control over its cardinality or distribution.
+The major difficulty which the present work overcomes is that all prior arguments for controlling the cardinality and distribution of generating partitions rely critically upon the classical Rokhlin lemma and Shannon--McMillan--Breiman theorem, and these tools do not exist for actions of general countable groups.

-We remark that in order for a partition $\alpha$ to exist as described in Theorem \ref{INTRO THM1}, it is necessary that $\rh_G(X, \mu) \leq \sH(\pv)$.
+We remark that in order for a partition $\alpha$ to exist as described in Theorem \ref{INTRO THM1}, it is necessary that $\rh_G(X, \mu | \cF) \leq \sH(\pv)$.
 So the above theorem is optimal since in general there are actions where the infimum $\rh_G(X, \mu)$ is not achieved, such as free ergodic actions which are not isomorphic to any Bernoulli shift \cite{S14a}.